Prime Day 2 PS5 deals 2023

 Here are the best PS5 deals available in the second Amazon Prime Day sale.

-The second Amazon Prime Day sale, also known as Prime Big Deals Day, is getting underway tomorrow at 00:01 and is running until 23:59 on 11th October.
+Day 2 of the second Amazon Prime Day sale is well underway, ending at midnight tonight.
 The sale is for Amazon Prime members only to help get ahead of the Black Friday and Christmas sales events period.

-Back in July there were some good deals on PS5 games and accessories during Prime Day, and since then the PS5 Standard console had a big price drop for the first time and there have been some excellent console and game bundles too.
+So far, there have been some good deals on PS5 games and accessories, and even a PS5 Standard console with EA FC bundle for £410 - it keeps coming in out of stock though, so if you can't pick it up right now, check back in a bit.

-Here are the best deals on PS5 consoles, games, and accessories including controllers and SSDs that were on sale in Prime Day in July that should see discounts during this second Amazon Prime Day sale:
+Here are more of the best PS5 deals on consoles, games, accessories and PS5 compatible SSDs that are on sale in the October Prime Day sales:

 |